 Once connected, there are actually 2 sound profiles from the T18NC.
 One is the normal stereo mode where you listen with CD-quality audio.
 The other is the “Headset” profile which streams mono-quality audio plus mic enabled.
 When using the T18NC for music and video, you should choose the “Headphones” profile, and when using for teleconferencing, you should choose the “Headset” profile.
 Some apps (like Skype) allow you to select the audio and mic source, so pick the one that works for you.

-There aren’t many true wireless earbuds with active noise cancelling, and none of them costs below S$200.
+When i reviewed this earbuds in March 2020, there weren’t many true wireless earbuds with active noise cancelling, and none of them costs below S$200.
 The Key Series EP-T18NC by Aukey makes a compelling buy, and offers great listening experience especially for consumers who love a punch at the highs with balanced lows.
 The only drawbacks are the large round case and the lack of volume controls over the earbuds.
 Otherwise, I’m impressed at what a non-audio brand like Aukey can produce.
 Available from Challenger, Mobilestop and Shopee.

 Currently, Aukey Singapore is having an attractive promotion with Shopee, selling at only S$149 with free Aukey 10000mAh power bank.
 This deal is really good and I highly recommend them to my readers.
 They fit comfortably in the ears, easy to handle, and offers great clarity.